liquibase/liquibase-contribute-site/docs/code/api/change-change.md

 !!! tip

-    `Change` instances define what "change functions" are available to the end user and the arguments they take.
+    `Change` instances define what "change functions" are available to the end-user and the arguments they take.
     They should only deal with database-agnostic `SqlStatement` and not directly interact with the database.

     See [the SqlGenerator API](sqlgenerator-sqlgenerator.md) for more information on SqlStatements and SqlGenerators.